Wrinkles are creases in the skin. The medical term for wrinkles is rhytids.

 Frequent exposure to sunlight results in early skin wrinkles and dark areas (liver spots).
 It also increases the chances of getting skin cancer.
 Exposure to cigarette smoke can also make the skin wrinkle sooner.

 - Sun exposure

 Stay out of the sun as much as possible to limit skin wrinkles.
-Wear hats and clothing that protect your skin and use sunscreen when you are outside.
-Avoid smoking cigarette and passive smoking.
+Wear hats and clothing that protect your skin and use sunscreen daily.
+Avoid smoking and secondhand smoke.

 When to Contact a Medical Professional

 Wrinkles are not usually a cause for concern unless they occur at an early age.
 Talk to your health care provider if you think that your skin is getting wrinkled faster than normal for someone your age.
 You may need to see a skin specialist (dermatologist) or a plastic surgeon.

 - When did you first notice that your skin seemed more wrinkled than normal?